Universal format options

 This article takes you through the universal, common sections of the Format Panel – and shows you how to move, adjust, customize and style objects on the page.

-Size, Position, Rotate, and Flip controls are grouped together in the Size & Position section, and each of these actions can be performed both in the Format Panel and on the page.
+Size, Position, Rotate, and Flip controls are grouped together at the top of the Format Panel, and each of these actions can be performed both in the panel or on the page.

 On the page, use the resize handles to change the size of the object.